Skip to main content

 Ratio of fixed pay to variable pay

-This means that each firm must set appropriate ratios between fixed pay and variable pay to ensure that fixed pay is a sufficiently high proportion of total remuneration to allow for the possibility of paying no variable pay.
+This requires each firm to set an appropriate ratio between fixed pay and variable pay to ensure that fixed pay is a sufficiently high proportion of total remuneration to allow for the possibility of paying no variable pay.

 “Variable pay” is defined as remuneration which reflects “a sustainable and risk adjusted performance as well as performance in excess of that required to fulfil the employee’s job description as part of the terms of employment”.
 This includes not only discretionary and guaranteed bonuses, but also long-term cash and equity incentive plans.